Not a Stick

 - Not a Stick by Antoinette Portis (Harper Collins, 2011) (optional)

-Tell the children they will pretend that a stick is something else like a fishing pole or a wizard's wand while they add sounds to the -ick ending to make words such as stick, sick, pick, lick, and tick.
+The children will pretend that a stick is a fishing pole or a wizard's wand while they add sounds to the -ick ending to make words such as stick, sick, pick, lick, and tick.

 Pretend that a stick is not a stick